HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 IDs can be used in HTML to link two elements together.
 For example, the [`<label>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) works this way.
 You specify the ID of the input field this label is describing and the browser links them together.
 The result?
 Users can now click on this label to focus on the input field, and screen readers will use this label as the description.

 Unfortunately, 34.62% of sites have duplicate IDs, which means on many sites the ID specified by the user could refer to multiple different inputs.
-So when a user clicks on the label to select a field, they may end up [selecting something different](https://www.deque.com/blog/unique-id-attributes-matter/) than they intended.
+So when a user clicks on the label to select a field, they may end up <a hreflang="en" href="https://www.deque.com/blog/unique-id-attributes-matter/">selecting something different</a> than they intended.
 As you might imagine, this could have negative consequences in something like a shopping cart.

 This issue is even more pronounced for screen readers because their users may not be able to visually double check what is selected.
 Plus, many ARIA attributes, such as [`aria-describedby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute)  and [`aria-labelledby`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute), work similarly to the label element detailed above.
 So to make your site accessible, removing all duplicate IDs is a good first step.